 - On-site blood bank with a dedicated technical staff, emphasizing blood component therapy.
 Whether dealing with emergency transfusion needs from trauma or immune disease, or managing the chronically ill with repeated transfusions, blood products are available at all times

-- Multiple means of oxygen administration including mechanical ventilation with a state-of-the-art ventilator.
-The six staff, seven residents and four critical care nurses take a team approach to managing these cases as well as other critically-ill patients
+- The critical care service has multiple means of oxygen administration including mechanical ventilation with a state-of-the-art ventilator.
+With 4 staff doctors, six residents and a group of dedicated critical care nurses they take a team approach to the management of critical cases.

 - Point-of-care 24 hour monitoring capabilities include direct and indirect arterial blood pressure, coagulation parameters, blood chemistries and blood gases, lactate, and most recently co-oximetry.
 Co-oximetry allows the staff to measure blood for methemoglobin and carboxyhemoglobin levels when acetominophen or carbon monoxide poisonings are suspected.
 The staff will also have the ability to monitor blood osmolality and colloid oncotic pressure in the near future.
 This will enable the staff to fine tune fluid therapies and medication administration to individual patient needs